njpanderson/Citrus/README.md

 This is currently an in-development plugin and is not yet released.

-[https://github.com/njpanderson/Citrus-for-Craft-2](Citrus for Craft 2) can be found at a new repository URL: https://github.com/njpanderson/Citrus-for-Craft-2
+[Citrus for Craft 2](https://github.com/njpanderson/Citrus-for-Craft-2) can be found at a new repository URL: https://github.com/njpanderson/Citrus-for-Craft-2